kunaltyagi/kunaltyagi.github.io/_posts/2025-05-03-split-commit.md

 f
 ```

-That's what the cool kids in C++ call [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression).
-A function followed by an immediate call to it.
+That's a function followed by an immediate call to it.
+Quite close to what the cool kids use: [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression).
 No arguments here.

 You could trace what's happening here with a little understanding of git, bash and some Bing-fu (don't @ me).